jjvanzon/Circular-Language-Spec/spec/introduction.md

 ![](images/Circle%20Language%20Spec%20Introduction.003.png)

 This might make object oriented programming a way to keep overview over a system as it grows.
 A better split up into ideas may help make a design better understandable, perhaps mainly its general outlines or top layers.
-A subdivision in objects might quite a prominent thing in software.
+A subdivision in objects might be quite a prominent thing in software.
 So splitting up an idea into sub ideas, something that quite a few people may be able to do, might be quite relevant when programming.

 Reusing Ideas
 -------------